secureum/RACE/RACE-7.md

-**Note**: All 8 questions in this RACE are based on the InSecureumApe contract.
-This is the same contract you will see for all the 8 questions in this RACE.
-InSecureumLand is adapted from a well-known contract.
+**Note**: All 8 questions in this RACE are based on the _InSecureumApe_ contract.
+This is the same contract you will see for all the 8 questions in this RACE. _InSecureumApe_ is adapted from a well-known contract.
 The question is below the shown contract.

 ```
 pragma solidity ^0.7.0;